hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 ## Cloud Security Concepts and Solutions

 - Cisco Cloud Security Portfolio
+  - Umbrella:
-  - Umbrella: Set up the <span style="color: #bb6600;">first line of defense</span> against threats on the Internet wherever users go
+    - Set up the <span style="color: #bb6600;">first line of defense</span> against threats on the Internet wherever users go
+    - <span style="color: #bb6600;">secure Internet gateway</span> in the cloud that provides a security solution that protects endpoints on and off the network agaist threats on the Internet by using <span style="color: #bb6600;">DNS</span>
+  - Cloudlock:
-  - Cloudlock: Secure your <span style="color: #bb6600;">cloud users, data, and applications</span> with the cloud-native CASB and cloud cybersecurity platform
+    - Secure your <span style="color: #bb6600;">cloud users, data, and applications</span> with the cloud-native CASB and cloud cybersecurity platform
   - Cloud Email Security: Defend against <span style="color: #bb6600;">advanced email threats</span>
+  - Stealthwatch Cloud:
-  - Stealthwatch Cloud: Extend <span style="color: #bb6600;">network visibility, threat detection, and analytics</span> to your public cloud environments
+    - Extend <span style="color: #bb6600;">network visibility, threat detection, and analytics</span> to your public cloud environments
+    - rapidly <span style="color: #bb6600;">collects and analyzes NetFlow and telemetry data</span> to deliver in-depth visibility and understanding of network traffic
   - Next-Generation Firewall: Protect <span style="color: #bb6600;">critical infrastructure</span> in the cloud with the Cisco Firepower Next-Generation Firewall
+  - Tetration
+    - TrustSec: <span style="color: #bb6600;">software-defined segmentation</span> that uses SGTs and allows administrators to quickly scale and enforce policies across the network

 - Cloud services